-While the hearing is not intended to be a repeat of the investigation, the parties will be provided with an equal opportunity for their advisors to conduct cross examination of the other party (and of relevant witnesses, if any).
+While the hearing is not intended to be a repeat of the investigation, the parties will be provided with an equal opportunity for their advisors to conduct cross examination of the other party and/or of relevant witnesses.

+The parties' advisors will have the opportunity to cross examine the other party (and witnesses, if any).
 Such cross examination must be conducted directly, orally, and in real time by the party's advisor and never by a party personally.
 Only relevant cross examination questions may be asked of a party or witness.
 Before a party or witness answers a cross-examination question that has been posed by a party's advisor, the hearing board must first determine whether the question is relevant and explain any decision to exclude a question that is deemed not relevant.